Seldaek/monolog/doc/01-usage.md

 Every `Logger` instance has a channel (name) and a stack of handlers.
-Whenever you add a [record](message-structure.md) to the logger, it traverses the handler stack from top to bottom: the handler that was added *last* is called first, and the handler that was added *first* is called last.
-Each handler decides whether it fully handled the record, and if so, the propagation of the record stops there and handlers lower in the stack never see it.
+Whenever you add a [record](message-structure.md) to the logger, it traverses the handler stack from top to bottom. `pushHandler()` puts a handler on top of the stack, so the last handler pushed is called first.
+Handlers passed to the `Logger` constructor or to `setHandlers()` are given in call order instead, i.e. the first one in the array is called first.

+Each handler that is interested in a record handles it, and by default the record then keeps travelling down to the next handler.
+Handlers accept a `$bubble` constructor argument which defaults to `true`; setting it to `false` means that once that handler has handled a record, the handlers below it never see it.
+(The name is historical: records travel from the top of the stack downwards, so a handler that lets records through is said to let them bubble.)

-This allows for flexible logging setups, for example adding a `StreamHandler` first so that it sits at the bottom of the stack and logs everything to disk, then adding a `MailHandler` on top of it so that it is called first and only sends emails when an error message is logged.
-Handlers also have a `$bubble` property, which defaults to `true` and means the record keeps propagating down to the next handler even after this one handled it.
-In this example, setting the `MailHandler`'s `$bubble` argument to `false` means that once the `MailHandler` has handled a record, it will *not* propagate down to the `StreamHandler` anymore.
+This allows for flexible logging setups, for example adding a `StreamHandler` first so that it sits at the bottom of the stack and logs to disk, then adding a mail handler such as `NativeMailerHandler` on top of it so that it is called first and only sends emails when an error message is logged.
+Note that giving that mail handler `$bubble = false` means the error records it handles will be emailed but will no longer reach the `StreamHandler` below it.

 You can create many `Logger`s, each defining a channel (e.g.: db, request, router, ..) and each of them combining various handlers, which can be shared